Last Updated: 05/26/2021

 We may use anonymous information in aggregate form to provide institutions with analytics on Credential exchange activity through the Services, including analysis to track where requests are coming from and going to, benchmarking information, and for any other lawful business purpose.
 Additionally, we may use anonymous information in aggregate form to provide users with certain admissions-related analytics.
 These analytics rely solely on aggregated, anonymized data, and do not include any data from the Credentials we process.

-We may use a third party to assist us in collecting and analyzing information as described below.
+We may use a vendor to assist us in collecting and analyzing information as described below.

 Our business hinges on security and the trust you place in us.
-We take great care to ensure that your personally identifiable information is only shared in the following limited circumstances:
+We take great care to ensure that your personally identifiable information is only disclosed in the following limited circumstances:

 We are headquartered in the United States and may have business partners or members in other countries, and your personal information may be transferred, in accordance with the terms of this Privacy Policy, to the United States or other locations outside of your state, province, country or other governmental jurisdiction where privacy laws may not be as protective as those in your jurisdiction and where the personal information may be subject to access by or disclosure to foreign law enforcement and other authorities under the laws of those jurisdictions.
 Parchment currently stores or transfers your personal information, or utilizes service providers, in the following countries: the United States.